-SUBSTANTIALLY COMPLETED: Completing of least 30% of the required infrastructure improvements measured as a percentage of total estimated cost of such improvements.
+SUBSTANTIALLY COMPLETED: Completing of at least 30% of the required improvements measured as a percentage of total estimated cost of such improvements.
+Completion of at least 80% of the Required Improvements measured as a percentage of total estimated cost of such improvements.